Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

     + std::ops::Div<Output = Self>
 ```

-And it threw me new error on `Complex` type, which is an implementation of `Numeric` type.
+And it threw me new error on `Complex` type, which is an implementation of `Numeric` type but does not implement `DeviceCopy`.
 I could implement this simply for my `Complex` struct implementation.
 As the members in the struct are both `f64`, thus already natively implemented in the original `cust` library.

 I simply added the `DeviceCopy` to my original list of `derive` implementations.